atoms-ufrj/playmol/doc/commands.md

 **Syntax**:

 	improper	<atom-1> <atom-2> <atom-3> <atom-4>
+	improper	search

 * _atom-x_ = name of a previously defined atom

 **Description**:

-This command creates an improper involving the specified atoms.
+This command creates an improper involving the specified atoms or search for impropers.

+IMPORTANT: Impropers are not detected automatically because there are various possible improper definitions.

-The parameter _atom-x_ is the identifier of a previously created atom.
+Using parameters _atom-1_, _atom-2_, _atom-3_, and _atom-4_: the parameter _atom-x_ is the identifier of a previously created atom.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).
 A previously defined improper type is required, noting that the order of the involved atom types is relevant.

-IMPORTANT: Impropers are not detected automatically because there are several possible improper definitions.
+Using keyword _search_: Playmol searches for impropers composed of any four atoms I, J, K, and L in which atom K simultaneously forms chemical bonds with I, J, and L. Only an improper with previously defined [improper_type] will be effectively created.

 **Examples**: